DinkeyKing/Improved-KCC/README.md

 ### Using step climbing
 If you use a capsule or sphere collider, then ```use_surface_normals``` must be set to ```true``` to make step climbing work!
 ### Using rigid body interactions
 If you wish to use rigid body interactions, make sure the character body is on a collision layer that is excluded from the rigid bodies' collision mask!
-(The chatacter script detects the collision and applies the impulses to both bodies.)
+(The character script detects the collision and applies the impulses to both bodies.)
 This is important, because otherwise the rigid body would be colliding with a body with infinite mass!
 #### Limitations
 - The contact impulses are estimations from the available collision data.
 - When calculating the impulse between the character and a rigid body, only those two bodies are considered.